Pogroms during the Russian Civil War: Estimates of the contribution of the forces carrying out the pogroms

+Anglo-Jewish writer Israel Zangwill wrote that:

+It is as Bolsheviks that the Jews of South Russia have been massacred by the armies of Petlyura, though the armies of Sokolow have massacred them as partisans of Petlyura, the armies of Makhno as bourgeois capitalists, the armies of Hryhoriv as Communists, and the armies of Denikin at once as Bolsheviks, capitalists and Ukrainian nationalists.

 Manus Midlarsky and Oleg Budnitskii reported that, according to earlier estimates, the Ukrainian People's Army caused 54% of the casualties, the White Army caused 17%, and the Red Army caused 2%.
-However, according to more recent statistics, carried out after the opening of the Russian archives, the percentage of homicides at the hands of the Volunteer Army may even reach 50%.
-The YIVO Encyclopedia of Jews in Eastern Europe said that a plurality of the pogroms (25%) were committed by groups independent from both Reds and Whites, followed by the White Army at 17% and the Soviets at 9%.
+According to recent analyses carried out after the opening of the Russian archives, the percentage of homicides at the hands of the White Volunteer Army may even reach 50%.
+The YIVO Encyclopedia of Jews in Eastern Europe said that remaining pogroms (25%) were committed by independent groups, followed by the White Army at 17%, and the Soviets at 9%.
 YIVO also gives an estimate of 38 people killed in the average pogrom by Ukrainian forces, 25 in the average White pogrom, and 7 in the average Red pogrom.

-The involvement in the pogroms of the anarchist Revolutionary Insurgent Army of Ukraine movement, led by Nestor Makhno, is still unclear.
-The Makhnovists themselves confirmed their complicity in one pogrom by anarchists that killed 22 Jews in Gorkaya, for which the culprits were arrested and convicted.
-However, Boris D. Bogen reported that anarchists had killed a number of Jews in Kazanka.
-Whether or not they were responsible for the 1918 massacre of 175 to 1,000 residents of the Jewish localities of Trudoliubovka and Nechaevka, Yekaterinoslav Governorate, is under dispute.
-Many residents of the town said that the massacre had been committed by the Anarchists, and in a 1964 letter a survivor wrote that "many Jewish settlements were massacred by bandits called Machnovtsi including ours.
-My father, husband, brothers Shmilik, Pinchas and Velvl were murdered."